Classification by Ionisation Extent

-Acids and bases are classified as strong or weak based on the extent of their ionisation in aqueous solution.
-This is distinct from concentration.
+Acids and bases are classified by the extent of their ionisation in water:

 Strong Acids & Bases SL